dharmab/wartools.net/src/articles/glue.md

 ## Superglue (Cyanoacrylate, "CA Glue")

-Thicker gel superglue is best for miniatures.
+Thicker gel superglue is a great superglue for miniatures.
 The gel helps hold parts in place while you adjust their position, and offers better control of where the glue goes.

 **Loctite Gel Super Glue** and **Gorilla Super Glue Gel** are both widely available at hardware stores, but come in tiny bottles.
 My favorite is **Starbond Medium** which comes in a large bottle with many applicator tips at a good price.